dylanmurph/guitarhaven/README.md

 Users can view their own purchase history from the account dropdown, edit their own account details, or simply log out.

 There is a **search and sort feature** for all tables and store pages where the user can filter, search, and sort for what they are looking for.

+Paypal sandbox has been implemented for purchases, which then records the purchase details into the purchases collection

 ## @Authors:
 - [Dylan Murphy - D00223094](https://github.com/dylanmurph)